mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

 ## Generate wheel file

-After installing python 3.8, pip, and Poetry, run the following commands from the PowerShell terminal in your VS Code.
+After installing python 3.8, pip, and Poetry, in Power Shell navigate to the folder containing Beneficial Ownership Engine code (the top level, e.g. "C:\Users\SmartCloudAI\Documents\GitHub\ACTS-Beneficial-Ownership-Engine") and type `code .` to start Visual Studio Code from that folder.
+Next, run the following commands from a Power Shell terminal in your VS Code.

 ``` powershell
     cd .\python\transparency-engine\